gtaws/ProtectWithWAF/lab1/README 2.md

 ### JAM preperation:

-1. It's recommended to open a new tab in your browser to the <https://jam.awsevents.com> page to be able to get information from the **AWS Account** page and the **Output Properties** page as you proceed in the lab.
+1. It's recommended to open an additional tab in your browser to the <https://jam.awsevents.com> page to be able to get information from the **AWS Account** page and the **Output Properties** page as you proceed in the lab.

 2. Download the SSH Key Pair by selecting **AWS account** on the left side and select the SSH Key Pair **Download** button.
 <img src="https://aws-jam-challenge-resources.s3.amazonaws.com/WAF-BOTs-Scrapers-Workshop/lab1/media/jam3.png" width="700" />